bldl/emplace-spidermonkey/README.md

    </details>

+  **Check if `key` already exists**

+  As mentioned above, the purpose of the iteration is to check wether or not the key already exists.
+This can be done by comparing the `key` with `eKey`.

+  __Specification Line:__

    ```
    4a.
 If e.[[Key]] is not empty and SameValueZero(e.[[Key]], key) is true, then
    ```

-    The purpose of iterating through the entries in the map is to check whether or not the key already exists in the map.
-    This can be done by comparing the keys with SameValueZero.
-   **Use the function SameValueZero to compare the key arg with the key from the iteration entry**
+  The `SameValueZero` function helps us check for equality between the `key` provided to `MapUpsert` and the key in the current entry.
+This comparison ensures that we handle only the correct `key-value` pair.

    <details>
    <summary>Solution</summary>